Enzymes are biological catalyst which speed up a chemical

 (ii) Anabolism: The process in which small molecules combine

-to from large molecules by utilizing of energy is called anabolism.
+to form large molecules by utilizing energy is called anabolism.

 6O2 + 12H2O ⟶ C6H12O6 + 6O2 + 6H2O